 Q – My library materials are now overdue- what’s happening with fines?
-A – Technically speaking, you probably don’t have anything that’s overdue.
-All items checked out after 2/1 are now due 6/1.
-No fines are accruing as of March 14.
+A – We are not assessing fines at this time.

 Q – My library card is blocked- can I pay fines remotely?
 A – We are not worrying about fines, for now.
 We want people to use our materials now.
 Email email@example.com or call our temporary Reference number, (914) 734-5362 on weekdays between 10am and 4pm.
 We’ll get you going again.